Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey

 \subsection{Graph-based deep architectures}

-Graph-based networks build graphs in the Euclidean space of the point clouds where vertexes are points and edges are neighborhood relations.
-As shown in Fig. \ref{fig:GCN}.
+Graph-based networks treat point clouds as graphs in Euclidean space with vertexes being points and edges capturing neighboring point relations as illustrated in Fig. \ref{fig:GCN}.
 It works with graph convolution where filter weights are conditioned on edge labels and dynamically generated for individual input samples.
-This allows to reduce the degrees of freedom in the learned models by enforcing some kind of weight sharing, and extracting localized features that successfully capture dependencies among neighboring points.
+This allows to reduce the degrees of freedom in the learned models by enforcing weight sharing and extracting localized features that can capture dependencies among neighboring points.

-The Dynamic Graph Convolutional Neural Network (DGCNN)~\cite{wang2019dynamic} is a typical graph-based model and have been frequently used for unsupervised learning, in which a graph convolution named EdgeConv is executed on edges of the k-nearest neighbor graph of the point clouds, which is dynamically recomputed in feature space after each layer.
-DGCNN integrated EdgeConv into the basic version of PointNet structures for learning global shape properties and semantic characteristics for point cloud understanding.
+The Dynamic Graph Convolutional Neural Network (DGCNN)~\cite{wang2019dynamic} is a typical graph-based network that has been frequently used for URL for point clouds.
+It is stacked with a graph convolution module named EdgeConv that performs convolution on graph dynamically in the feature space.
+DGCNN integrates EdgeConv into the basic version of PointNet structures for learning global shape properties and semantic characteristics for point cloud understanding.